The Curses of Those Who Wrestle with God

 As is emphasized in the commentary on the Book of Revelation, all ten plagues inflicted on the Egyptians during the Exodus have, in some way, been fulfilled during the end of the age.
 The seven bowls of Revelation 16 each represent a different plague of Exodus.
 The first bowl is the plague of boils.
 The second and third bowls represent the plague of blood.
 The fifth bowl is the plague of darkness.
 The sixth bowl calls to mind the plague of frogs, and the seventh is the plague of hail.
-The plague of locusts is mentioned in the fifth and sixth trumpets of Revelation 9.
-In Revelation 13:16-17, the beast out of the earth forces everyone to receive a mark on their hand and forehead as a dark reminder of the tenth plague of Exodus.
-During this plague, the Hebrew slaves and their descendants are spiritually marked on their hand and forehead after the sacrifice of the Passover lamb (Exodus 13:15-16).
-The plague of lice and gnats and the plague of flies or wild beasts is a natural consequence of the fact that the Jews of Jerusalem did not bury the dead during the siege.
+The plague of locusts is mentioned in the fifth and sixth trumpets of Revelation 9.27 In Revelation 13:16-17, the beast out of the earth forces everyone to receive a mark on their hand and forehead as a dark reminder of the tenth plague of Exodus.
+During this plague, the Hebrew slaves and their descendants were spiritually marked on their hand and forehead after the sacrifice of the Passover lamb (Exodus 13:15-16).
+The plague of lice and gnats and the plague of flies or wild beasts28 is a natural consequence of the fact that the Jews of Jerusalem did not bury the dead during the siege.
 With corpses littering the streets, flies and gnats would eat and lay their eggs within these dead bodies.
 Having such a plentiful source of food, these gnats and flies would have multiplied and swarmed the city.
 As is foretold in v.
 26, these dead bodies would have also attracted carrion birds and other wild beasts.
 The plague of livestock is also a consequence of ancient Roman warfare.
 During the Jewish war with Rome, livestock would have been seized as plunder in order to feed the Roman army and starve their Israelite enemies in fulfillment of vs. 18, 31-33, and 49-51.

 61 The Lord will also bring on you every kind of sickness and disaster not recorded in this Book of the Law, until you are destroyed.
 62 You who were as numerous as the stars in the sky will be left but few in number, because you did not obey the Lord your God.
 63 Just as it pleased the Lord to make you prosper and increase in number, so it will please him to ruin and destroy you.
 You will be uprooted from the land you are entering to possess.
 64 Then the Lord will scatter you among all nations, from one end of the earth to the other.
 There you will worship other gods—gods of wood and stone, which neither you nor your ancestors have known.